Castello di Lisignano

 The Castello di Lisignano is a fortress located in Lisignano, a hamlet of the Italian comune of Gazzola, in the Province of Piacenza.

-The castle is situated on the initial slopes of the Ligurian Apennines, on the right bank of the Luretta stream, near the point where the Luretta Valley opens into the plain, a short distance from Agazzano, the main town of the neighboring comune, where another castle is located on the opposite bank of the Luretta.
+The castle is situated on the initial slopes of the Ligurian Apennines, on the right bank of the Luretta stream, near the point where the Luretta Valley opens into the plain, a short distance from Agazzano, the main town of the neighboring commune, where another castle is located on the opposite bank of the Luretta.